G1_DinoLab_Ebook

 is at the stop number is at the stop number is at the stop number is at the stop number 4

-4. Count the fruits in the jar.
+4. Count the fruits in each jar.
 Write the number in the box.

 6. Fill in the missing numbers.